sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 #Both are required to be used via cmd line with commands like,
 $ ts-node <file-name>
 $ tsc <file-name>
+*
+When using apps created by create-react-app, it reqires you to have it installed locally, so it will not allow to start the app, unless you install in locally.
+BETTER THING is to just link it with global one- npm link typescript
+THAT WORKS LIKE CHARM!!
 ```

 *npm install --save-dev @types/react @types/express @types/lodash @types/jest @types/mongoose* and so on and so on.
 The *@types/** are maintained by [Definitely typed](http://definitelytyped.org/), a community project with the goal to maintaining types of everything in one place.